Climate change in the Netherlands: Energy consumption

+The most important figure in the energy balance of the Netherlands is the total consumption of 109.80 billion kWh of electric energy per year.
+Per capita this is an average of 6,262 kWh.

+The Netherlands aim to be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 118 bn kWh, which is 107% of the country's own usage.
+Despite this, the Netherlands trade energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Impacts on the natural environment

 The temperature has risen by an average of 1 degrees Celsius globally in the last 130 years, while in The Netherlands the average temperature has risen by 1.7 degrees Celsius in that time.
 The sea level has risen 20 centimetres.

 Temperature and weather changes

 The top 5 of the highest average temperature in a year were all in the last two decades with 2014 having the highest average temperature of 11.7 degrees Celsius.
 The last 121 years the Royal Netherlands Meteorological Institute has kept record of the heatwaves in The Netherlands, 29 heatwaves have occurred since then, 14 heatwaves have occurred in the last 21 years.
 Five heatwaves have occurred during the last 3 years with 2018 and 2019 having two heatwaves a year.
 In the first heatwave of 2019 there was a record temperature of 40.7 degrees Celsius in Gilze en Rijen.
 The last few years heatwaves have been stronger than expected.
 Scientists expected that temperatures would increase 1.5 degrees Celsius during a heatwave but when measured it points out that it is actually 3 degrees Celsius.

 In the summer of 2018, there was a big drought.
 2018 is one of the top 5 years with the lowest rainfall in The Netherlands, with it having a shortage of 309 millimetres of rain.
 The drought had the biggest impact inland and less of an impact in the coastal areas.
 2019 was also drier than it would be normally.

 The annual precipitation has increased by 8% between 1961 and 2020 mostly during the winter and summer precipitation has increased, only during the spring a decrease was found, the increase in precipitation has mostly stopped since 2000.
-Days that recorded a minimum temperature of below 0ºC has decreased by two weeks annually in the same period, the number of days that recorded a maximum temperature below 0ºC has decreased by 5 days annually.
+Days that recorded a minimum temperature of below 0 °C has decreased by two weeks annually in the same period, the number of days that recorded a maximum temperature below 0 °C has decreased by 5 days annually.